TZer0/tzer0.github.io/discord.md

 ## Making sure that users do not mute @everyone/@here mentions

 The general tip is to not make your server noisy in this regard.

-* The more you ping, the less attention people will pay.
-* Only ping if there are actualy important things happening.
-Don't ping for someone's birthday or similarly personal things.
-Do ping for fundraisers, complete server overhauls, and absolutely critical information that people need right here and now.
-If you're creating a channel, that's worth being in announcements, but not a ping.
+Generally, if you're pinging once per day you might already be doing it too much.

 * First of all: do not let regular users ping.
 People will make mistakes and it'll be grating.
 It also reduces easy spam opportunities.
-* Do not ping for trivial things such as simple opinion-checking or that you're drunk.
+* The more you ping, the less attention people will pay.
 * Rather than pinging @everyone/@here for an event, create roles that can be pinged instead and let people pick those if they wish to be pinged.
 Tip: as an admin you can ping roles that are otherwise not pingable.
 * Know the difference between @everyone and @here. @everyone will ping everyone in the channel. @here will only ping people who are in the channel, online, and not idle.

+### Things for which you might ping @everyone/@here

+* Critical fundraisers for members/groups - especially if time is of the essence.
+* Important information that all the users need to know about right now.
+* Complete server reworks.

+### Things for which you shouldn't ping @everyone/@here

+* In any major server: birthdays.
+* That you're high/drunk.
+* That you want to hang out in voice chat.
+* That you made a channel, exception: it is on a topic that keeps derailing other chats/is upsetting to certain members of the community and it needs to be contained now.

 ## Other Discord tips

 * A good push to talk button is numpad 5 while num lock is off.
 Interacts with very few programs/games.
 I've tried using F24 which exists as an assignable button in Razer's driver software, but while it doesn't interact with any programs that I've noticed, it also gets stuck on frequently.
 * PTT doesn't work when any program running as admin is in focus.
 This includes task manager.
 If you were holding down your PTT button while selecting a program running as admin, your PTT will remain active even if you let go of the button.
 Press it again after unfocusing the window to stop broadcasting.
+* Do not ever edit out a ping, be it @everyone, @role, or @user.
+Do not edit in one either.
+The former leaves a ghost ping where people can see they got pinged, but won't find the message that did it, the latter doesn't ping the user/role in question.

 ## Securing your server with an airlock